cynthiaxu04/parkinson-disease-nlp/report/README.md

-# LaTEX Files
+# Report
-Store all written deliverables (e.g. project proposal, report drafts, etc.) here.
+Final report PDF and presentation slides are stored here.